rl-praktikum-2019/reinforcement-learning-robohand/README.md

 # Project: Training a robot hand to throw a ball
 ## LMU Reinforcement Learning Praktikum 2019

+## Abstract:
+You can teach an old robot new tricks:
+As a university project, I was able to spend the last weeks learning more about Reinforcement Learning and implement a project.
+Reinforcement Learning is a technique to allow an agent, e.g. a robot to take actions and interact with its environment so as to maximise the total rewards.
+If this reminds you of training a dog, you are correct.
+So far this approach has also been quite successful for autonomous systems, robotics and gaming.
+If you would like to know how a human can teach a robot to learn on its own and reach a given goal, please feel welcome to join this talk.

 # Important Documentations

 [MuJoCo Python API](https://openai.github.io/mujoco-py/build/html/index.html)